Soledad Miranda

 Director: José Luis Monter

-Stars: Ismael Merlo; Florbela Queirós; Américo Coimbra; Soledad Miranda
+Stars: Ismael Merlo; Florbela Queirós; Américo Coimbra; Soledad Miranda; Victor Gomes

 Country - Language: Spain/Portugal - Spanish